richarah/steamlapse/README.md

-Originally created as a practical joke for PVV NTNU.
+Originally made as a practical joke for PVV @ NTNU, but ended up growing into something much bigger...